USD/JPY Pressured By 55-Hour SMA | Action Forex

-Since Thursday, the USD/JPY currency pair has been testing the resistance provided by the 55-hour SMA.
+During Thursday morning hours, the USD/JPY currency pair pierced the support level formed by the weekly and monthly S1s at 104.13.

-If the predetermined resistance holds, it is likely that some downside potential could prevail in the market.
-The exchange rate could target the support formed by the weekly S3 and the monthly S1 circa 104.20.
+Given that the exchange rate is pressured by the 55-hour moving average near 104.40, it is likely that some downside potential could prevail in the market.
+The rate could target the weekly S2 at 103.54.

-In the meantime, note that the currency pair could gain support from the weekly S2 at 104.62.
-In this case the pair could raise to the 200-hour moving average near 105.20.
+On the other hand, the currency pair could reverse north from the 104.00 mark.
+In this case the pair could try to surpass the 100-hour moving average near 104.60 in the short run.

 - advertisement -